t-karasova/grs-samples-python/events/tutorials/tutorial_import_user_events_big_query.md

 To run Python code samples from this tutorial, you need to set up your virtual environment.

-To do that, run the following commands in a terminal:
+To do that, run the following commands in a Terminal:
 ```bash
 pip install virtualenv
 ```